refile/refile/README.md

 ## 3. Rack Application

-Refile includes a Rack application (an endpoint, not a middleware).
+Refile includes a Rack application (an endpoint, not a middleware), written in Sinatra.
 This application streams files from backends and can even accept file uploads and upload them to backends.

 **Important:** Unlike other file upload solutions, Refile always streams your files through your application.
 It cannot generate URLs to your files.
 This means that you should